aakifaakhtar/CCC-Solutions/README.md

 # CCC-Solutions
-Solutions to a variety of CCC (Canadian Computing Competition) problems from CEMC written in C++.
+Solutions to a variety of CCC (Canadian Computing Competition) problems from Waterloo's CEMC written in C++.